Ealing Broadway station: Layout

 All platforms are accessed through a gateline of ticket barriers.

 Crossrail upgrades

-As part of the Crossrail project, the station has been upgraded and expanded to meet increased passenger numbers, improve the interchange between various rail and local bus services and provide step free access.
+As part of the Crossrail project, the station was upgraded and expanded to meet increased passenger numbers, improve the interchange between various rail and local bus services and provide step free access.

 Initially, only minor station improvements were planned as part of the Crossrail project, such as platform lengthening.
-However, after local and regional campaigning, the station will be upgraded and step free access provided.
+However, after local and regional campaigning, the station was upgraded and step free access provided.
 After further criticism by local people of poor design, the station entrance was redesigned with a large glass frontage and a long curved canopy to the street.

 Designed by Bennetts Associates, the station upgrade has involved demolishing the old cramped ticket hall and staircases, replacing them with: